-The role of the sheltered housing officer
+The role of the housing support officer

-The SHO assesses the needs of all new sheltered housing tenants, and this is reviewed every six months (or on request).
+The HSO assesses the needs of all new sheltered housing tenants, and this is reviewed every six months (or on request).
 This ensures that they are signposted to the services they require in order to maintain their independence and quality of life.

 - provide you with information and advice about housing options